changshuotang/learning-resources/system-design/10-comm.md

 2. Host B sends back a SYN-ACK
 3. Host A sends back a ACK

 In TCP if the sender does not receive a correct response it will resend the packets.
 If there are multiple timeouts the connection is dropped.

-Because of this all packets sent via TCP is guaranteed to arrive and retain their original order.
+TCP Guarantees:
+- Packets will all arrive sequentially
+- Data will be error-free

 ### User Datagram Protocol (UDP)

 UDP is a connectionless protocol.
 The data is only guaranteed at the datagram/packet level; they might arrive out of order or not at all.

+Used by DNS lookup because a DNS response can usually fit in a single packet.

 ### Representational State Transfer (ReST)